afcarl/MuNoJaBo/README.md

 Munin configuration
 ===================

+With **MuNoJaBo**, the script itself takes care on deciding what message should be sent when to which user.
+So you only configure one contact to call the script itself, and configure the contacts for each host in the MuNoJaBo-specific configuration file (see below).

 To configure munin to use this script, add a contact line like this to your munin.conf and add it as contact address for your hosts: